marioyasuo/AutoMapper/Configuration.md

 });
 ```

 The `MapperConfiguration` instance can be stored statically, in a static field or in a dependency injection container.
-Once created it cannot change/be modified.
+Once created it cannot be changed/modified.

 Alternatively, you can use the static Mapper instance to initialize AutoMapper: